 I emulated this idyllic lifestyle by becoming an antique dealer specializing in 18th century furniture with original paint and finish; my Victorian house was replete with an asparagus bed, old apple trees, a huge raspberry patch and herbaceous borders with peonies and iris.
 I taught myself to cook from scratch by reading cookery books written by Julia Child, Elizabeth David, M.F.K.
 Fisher and Alice Waters.
 I sewed the girls’ dresses and knitted their sweaters.
 There were warm brownies when they came from home from school and homemade cinnamon rolls on Christmas morning.
 As a pianist, we had live music often: the kids practicing violin, cello, flute and piano.

 Eventually, the balloon burst, or the bottom fell out of my life, whatever you want to call it.
 I found that I needed more for myself in order to feel alive than taking care of others, no matter how artistic I tried to make it at the time.
 I couldn’t do more for everyone else without doing something more for myself.
-I found a job in biotech, even though my first husband was against my taking a job at all.
+I found a job in biotech, even though my husband was against my taking a job at all.

 After many years, we parted ways and I was on my own at a time when it became clear to me that I couldn’t “do it all” by myself any longer.
 That’s when I surrendered to the Cosmos and the I-Ching entered my life.
 A friend gave me a copy and I began to practice it by reading and writing down all my questions and recording what I thought the answers might be.
 Thus, began my true education about myself and the world around me.